mohanagr/HttpServer/README.md

 * Test it using any web browser - `http://127.0.0.1:[PORT]`
 * Care should be taken if no port is specified.
 It is possible some other service might be using HTTP port 80 (eg. Apache)
+* The server will correctly only on UNIX based operating systems.

 ## Features
 * Supports `GET` and `HEAD` requests